Tag Archives: Africa

 “Everything moves and sways.
 The trees — so heavy and hot in the blanketing heat — are released into movement.
 For the big old mango trees, this means slow swaying of heavy limbs, each branch softly muting the next on its swing back and forth.
 For the bamboo, which grows so high that its normal position is diagonal, the winds bring low balletic dips and slow, smooth lifting, then a low dip to the other side.
 Their papery leaves — in tiny millions — seem to stretch and stroke the breeze.

 “It’s the palms, though, that seem made for these storms.
 Each frond meets the wind and rides it in its own way — ostrich plumes blown by invisible fans, lifting and curling, dropping and flinging straight — until the wind is finished playing and comes on powerfully strong.
 Then the palm is like a little girl whose long hair is blown straight sideways, baring her tiny head.
-The birds, too, love the rain in Zaire.
-They sing loudly in their trees as it begins.
-They’re followed by bats, who swoop dark, high and low against the silver sky.

 “As the storm exhausts itself, the sky turns a bruised lavender gray like an old film.
-The lightning now looks gold against the darkening sky, and it’s hard to tell bats from the wind-borne bamboo leaves.”
+The lightning now looks gold against the darkening sky, and it’s hard to tell the bats from the wind-borne bamboo leaves.”

 That Thanksgiving of 1975, we took a wonderful multi-day trip into “the bush” to the east of Kinshasa with friends with Land Rovers.
 We drove through stately forests wreathed in vines and lush with butterflies.
 We crossed rivers and streams on rusty old ferries and makeshift bridges, and plowed through mud and waterholes on the roads in between.